-The primary drivers of the MBDA Business Project program are job creation, retention and award of contracts/procurements and financial transactions for MBEs.
-The MBDA Project provides services including, but not limited to, the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; execution of relationship management and deal sourcing initiatives (e.g., industry clusters); assisting MBEs in accessing global market opportunities and financing; identification and securing of alternative sources of capital for MBEs; advocating for MBEs; promoting of the advantages of achieving size and scale to MBEs; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); and provision of service referrals to MBEs of all sizes.
+The primary drivers of the MBDA Advanced Manufacturing Project are job creation and retention, the award of contracts/procurements and financial transactions to MBEs, and vetted referrals of MBE manufacturers to specialize advanced manufacturing programs (e.g., NIST MEP Program).
+The Project provides services including, but not limited to, the development of a pool of contract and finance opportunities; direct matching of opportunities with qualified/vetted MBEs; execution of relationship management and deal sourcing initiatives (such as but not limited to industry clusters); assisting MBEs in accessing global market opportunities and financing; identification and securing of alternative sources of capital for MBEs; promotion of the advantages of achieving size and scale; educating MBEs on the benefits of strategic growth alternatives (e.g., mergers, acquisitions and/or joint ventures); and provision of service referrals to MBEs of all sizes.

 Through the cooperative agreements expected to be awarded under this FFO, MBDA seeks to establish a national network of public-private partnerships that will provide services aimed at increasing the probability of significant growth for minority-owned firms.
-The Project, MBDA staff and the MBDA nationwide network of programs and projects will work collaboratively to improve access to market and financial opportunities (domestic and global), foster key industry relationships, and leverage business expertise.
+The Project and MBDA staff will work collaboratively to improve access to market and financial opportunities (domestic and global), foster key industry relationships, and leverage business expertise.
 The Project operator will work with MBDA and its network of funded Projects to support and enhance MBDA's initiatives, performance, brand, reach, customer service, and strategic partners.

-Successful applicants will possess experience in assisting minority firms in obtaining large scale contracts/procurements and financing awards; accessing established supply chains; educating and assisting minority firms in joint ventures, teaming arrangements, mergers and acquisitions; and facilitating entry and large scale transactions in global markets, and advocating for MBEs.
-The mission of successful applicant organizations should align with both the MBDA mission and the MBDA Business Project program objectives.
+Successful applicants will possess experience in assisting minority firms in obtaining large scale contracts/procurements and financing awards; accessing established supply chains; educating and assisting minority firms in joint ventures, teaming arrangements, mergers and acquisitions; and facilitating entry and large scale transactions in global markets.
+It is also anticipated that the mission of successful applicant organizations will align with both the mission of MBDA and the MBDA Business Project Program objectives.

-The Project services are targeted towards assisting MBE clients to achieve high levels of growth and competitiveness.
-Start-up and/or micro firms will be served by the MBDA Business Project via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal at www.mbda.gov.)
-While the Project serves all MBEs, target clients include eligible MBEs with one or more of the following characteristics: (1) annual revenues of over \$1,000,000 (2) participation in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology); or (3) rapid growth potential (see Appendix D: Definitions of Key Terms).
+The Project's services are targeted towards assisting MBE clients to achieve higher levels of growth and competitiveness.
+Start-up and/or micro firms will be served by the MBDA AMP via strategic partnership referrals or electronic service delivery mechanisms (e.g., MBDA Business Portal) www.mbda.gov.
+While the Project serves all MBEs, target clients include eligible MBEs with one or more of the following characteristics: (1) annual revenues of over \$1,000,000 or (2) participant in a high-growth industry (e.g., green technology, clean energy, health care, infrastructure and broadband technology, among others) or (3) rapid growth potential (see Appendix D: Definitions of Key Terms).
+Promoting the success of MBEs is anticipated to have a significant impact on employment and the tax base in their communities.

-Each MBDA Business Project is part of a broader MBDA network and must be able to collaborate with MBDA staff and the MBDA nationwide network of programs and projects.
-MBDA expects the MBDA Business Project to provide services to firms beyond a reasonable distance through virtual communications.
-The physical locations for each MBDA Business Project are outlined in Appendix A.
+The Project is part of a broader MBDA network and must be able to collaborate with both Agency staff and other MBDA Programs.
+MBDA anticipates the MBDA Advanced Manufacturing Project would, to the best of its abilities, provide services to those firms beyond a reasonable distance through virtual communications.

-Although the each Project must have a physical office location as designated by MBDA within this announcement, a Project may serve MBEs nationwide.
+Although the Project is not designated a primary service area, the Project may serve MBEs nationwide.

-General Program Requirements
+General Requirements